TrelisPay/micropayments-wallet/ReadMe.md

 ## Usage

 Use micropayments on any site supporting Trelis.
+Small edit.